How Can We Save Coral? Coral Reefs Are In Danger

 Factors that lead to coral bleaching:

-Ocean Warming: It is the main factor in coral bleaching.
-Open oceans absorb almost all of the excess heat resulting from the greenhouse gas effect, leading to increased water temperatures.
-An increase of just 1ºC above-average ocean temperature can result in coral bleaching.
+Ocean Warming is the main factor in coral bleaching.
+Open oceans absorb almost all the excess heat from the greenhouse gas effect, increasing water temperatures.
+An increase of just 1ºC above average can result in coral bleaching.

-Ocean Acidification: The sea absorbs carbon dioxide in the atmosphere and makes the sea's pH drop, prompting ocean acidification.
+Ocean Acidification: The sea absorbs carbon dioxide in the atmosphere and causes the sea's pH to drop, prompting ocean acidification.
 This decline in pH has unfortunate results, particularly for oceanic carbonate organisms like coral reefs.
-This phenomenon lessens their capacity to construct their skeletons, making them considerably more prone to erosion.
+This phenomenon lessens their capacity to construct skeletons, making them considerably more prone to erosion.

 Sunscreen: Shockingly, sunscreen likewise causes coral bleaching.
-It is assessed that 4000 to 6000 metric tons of sunscreen consistently washes off of beachgoers and is left in the sea.
-Sunscreen can be destructive to corals because numerous sunscreens contain chemicals that are harmful to zooxanthellae.
+It is assessed that 4000 to 6000 metric tons of sunscreen consistently washes off beachgoers and is left in the sea.
+Sunscreen can destroy corals because numerous sunscreens contain harmful chemicals to zooxanthellae.

 Overfishing